 -----END CERTIFICATE-----

-• In the releaseChannel parameter of the deckhouse ModuleConfig, set the value to Stable to use the stable update channel.
+• In the deckhouse ModuleConfig, set releaseChannel to Stable for the stable update channel.

-• In the global ModuleConfig, configure the use of self-signed certificates for cluster components and specify the domain name template for system applications using the publicDomainTemplate parameter:
+• In the global ModuleConfig, enable self-signed certificates for modules and set publicDomainTemplate for system application hostnames:

 settings: